 Non-trans people sometimes express a strain of entitlement that goes something like this: "I deserve to know if anyone I meet is transgender."
 I'm trans.
 Being trans is a part of my identity.
 I'm also a writer, an amateur painter, and the proud owner of a used Ford Focus.
 The compulsion to "know" I'm trans wrongly assumes that this information is necessary for others to have, when most of the time it's not.
 The compulsion to "know" also propagates the idea that trans people are hiding something, that we are frauds or illusionists, that we are not real.
 Our gender is unfairly treated as if it were a costume that we must admit to wearing.

 In her 1990 book, Gender Trouble, theorist Judith Butler famously asserted that gender identity is characterized by "a stylized repetition of 63 acts through time."
-This is gender performativity theory, the idea that gender is a kind of behavioral consistency both in and of a system.
+This is gender performativity theory, the idea that gender is a kind of behavioural consistency both in and of a system.

 Butler herself was quick to point out that this doesn't mean we all have the empowering ability to constantly change our gender depending on what clothes we put on in the morning.
 As Sarah Salih explains in her essay on Butler, our "choices" surrounding our gender exist within a "regulatory frame."
 Rather than artists with infinite supplies, daily creating new and exciting works of gender, we're kind of stuck with paint-by-numbers.